curl/curl/docs/libcurl/opts/CURLOPT_FOLLOWLOCATION.md

-Due to the way HTTP works, almost any header can be made to contain data a client may not want to pass on to other servers than the initially intended host and for all other headers than the few mentioned above, there is no protection from this happening when libcurl is told to follow redirects.
+Due to the way HTTP works, almost any header can be made to contain data a client may not want to pass on to other servers than the initially intended host and for all other headers than the two mentioned above, there is no protection from this happening when libcurl is told to follow redirects.

 # NOTE